Gustlik501/Cybermmo-ui/design.md

 - Rounded rectangles and beveled edges should be prominent.
 - Apply subtle gradients to create a faux-3D effect.
 - Use small, pixel-art icons for buttons and controls.
+- Windows, panes and other panels should be completely transparent with thick outlines like in Winamp since sprite-based backgrounds will provide the backdrop.
 - Use [98.css](https://github.com/jdan/98.css) to style tabs, buttons, and other controls, but avoid using its window components.

 ## Color Palette